Making an epic solo adventure across a vastly remote area of the Scottish Highlands.

 That thing in the middle, going between the two lochs.

-From Spean Bridge, there's a singletrack road towards the glen.
-The thrill begins at the point it starts gaining some elevation and it turns from pavement to dirt.
+From Spean Bridge, there's a narrow road towards the glen.
+The thrill begins at the point when it starts gaining some elevation and turns from pavement to dirt.
 There's a sign telling you that you are entering "remote, sparsely populated and potentially dangerous area," and the surrounding turn very scenic.
 From here, one has to get over a mountain pass to get into the glen.

-...However, as there's a nice dirt road going all the way up, it was an easy climb.
+...However, as the nice dirt road continues almost all the way up, it's an easy climb.
 The further you go, the rougher the track gets.
 Also, the further I went, the more I enjoyed it.

 In the beginning, I was thinking about work, about what will I do tomorrow, all sorts of things.
 But the more into the trail I got, the more was I focused on the present.
 This reached a new level once the track reduced to a narrow trail, and remained for hours.
 Oh, sweet!

-Every once in a while, the mud around was cut with bike tires - it was clear that many people had the idea to bike here.
+Every once in a while, the mud around was cut by bike tires - it was clear that some other people had the idea to bike here.
 But I didn't see anybody.
 I had the whole thing for myself.